Pivot Strategy

 Technology pivot

-A technology pivot is where you update or change the technology that you use.
-This helps ensure that your product is current and leverages the technology that your competitors are.
-Examples of a technology pivot include incorporating AI or by upgrading to a cloud infrastructure.
+A technology pivot is where you update or change the technology that powers your product.
+This helps ensure that your product is current and uses the technology your competitors are using.
+Examples of a technology pivot include incorporating AI or upgrading to cloud infrastructure.

-As you’d expect, this falls in the Tech section of the pivot pyramid towards the top of the matrix.
+This falls in the Tech section of the pivot pyramid.

 Channel pivot

-A channel pivot is all about changing how you sell your product to your customers.
-The most common example of this is moving from a brick-and-mortar store to a digital eCommerce platform, but can also include things like going from direct sales to partnerships.
+A channel pivot is about changing how you sell your product to your customers.
+The most common example is moving from a brick-and-mortar store to a digital eCommerce platform, but it also includes things like going from direct sales to partnerships.

-This involves tweaking your distribution method to make your channel approach best suit the expectations of your customers.
+This involves tweaking your distribution method so your channel approach best suits the expectations of your customers.
 Changing your product pricing strategy is another example of a channel pivot.

 This change belongs in the Growth section of the pivot pyramid.